 Some people will say it is highly profitable as you can earn a decent amount of profit within a few seconds.
 But some also say it is very risky, and if something goes wrong or you fail to manage this properly, you can lose all your invested money.

 If HFT depends on the low latency, then it’s all about the speed.
 As a trader, you need to offer liquidity at first or at some level to make some profits.
 Well, if you may have any delay, then you may lose around 80 percent of the total edge.
 In the case of third, then you will lose more.
 The thing is that it is a zero-sum game.
 Technology is evolving rapidly, and the competition is now intensifying.
 And the winner can be only one.
 This type of trading is quite expensive, and margins are also very low.

 Now talking about the positive side, with High Frequency Trading, you can earn more profits quickly.
 As per the experts, one can dominate a market worth of trillion dollars just by using a hundred million or less.
 The leverage costs are very less and compared to the profit factors, you may find the risk is low.

 In general, those who can execute the trades faster can be more profitable compared to the HFT traders who execute slowly.
 Apart from the speed, order to trade ratios and turnover rates will also play a great role here.
 So, is high frequency trading profitable?
 The answer will vary from one person to another.

 How common is high frequency trading?

-Wondering How common is high frequency trading?
+Wondering How common is high-frequency trading?
 Well, considering all the latest news and reports, it can be said that this trading is very common.
-The major reason behind this is the trading depends on technology and data.
-They can react much quickly as they generally use algorithms and automated trading that allow them to study the market and execute them within a few seconds.
+The major reason behind this is that trading depends on technology and data.
+They can react much more quickly as they generally use algorithms and automated trading that allow them to study the market and execute them within a few seconds.